Daniehao/recipe_platform/README.md

 ![image](https://user-images.githubusercontent.com/31623888/226204235-fab2516e-50ca-43cb-a0ec-a96b8cd88cb4.png)

 Click the "register" button to create a new account or click the "login" button to log into your account.
+After logging into your account, you are free to use the following functions now.

 #### Upload your recipe
 ![image](https://user-images.githubusercontent.com/31623888/226201062-92584f7d-9468-47a8-8526-ada7fd5b7826.png)